yunpengn/InterviewCracker/KnowledgeBase/Java.md

     - `ConcurrentHashMap` uses segments to have better concurrency support.
 Theoretically, the number of concurrent access allowed is equal to the number of segments.
         - By default, `ConcurrentHashMap` creates 16 segments.
         - Starting from Java 8, `ConcurrentHashMap` is re-designed.
 It uses an array of `LinkedList`s (or red-black trees when there are too many items in a bucket).
 Effectively, it is the same as `HashMap`.
 It uses CAS to add lock when necessary.

+## Concurrency

+- Difference betwen co-routine, thread and process:
+    - Java supports multi-process and multi-thread only
+- Difference between `Runnable` and `Thread`:
+    - Both are used to implement multi-thread in Java.
+Both need to override the `run` method.
+    - `Runnable` is an interface, while `Thread` is a class. `Thread` actually also implements the `Runnable` interface.
+    - Since Java does not support multi-inheritance, it may be better to use `Runnable` to support more features.
+    - Also, using `Runnable` can help to share resources (i.e., you can instantiate one `Runnable` object and use multiple `Thread` objects to start with it.
+Then, the fields inside that `Runnable` object will be shared).
+- Different use cases of `synchronized`:
+    - Lock for the whole class when using it on static methods.
+    - Lock for the single instance otherwise.

+## Spring

+- IoC (inverse of control), DI (dependency injection), AOP (aspect-oriented programming)